Catholic Charities Home > Refugee Immigration Services > FAQs

 What services does RIS provide for refugees?

-RIS provides Case Management, Corporate Training, Elder Services, Employment Services, Interpretation & Translation Services and Mentoring Programs.
+RIS provides Case Management, Elder Services, Employment Services, Legal Services, Mentoring Programs, and in partnership with Language Partners: Interpretation & Translation Services.

 Are refugees allowed to work?